It’s a disturbing sight. You open the door to your relatively new, upscale car – and see worn, dry or cracked leather upholstery inside.

 1. Leather Honey Leather Conditioner

-This conditioner will probably be around for another 50 years, because it works so well on almost all leather upholstery in vehicles and in homes.
+This conditioner will probably be around for another 50+ years (hopefully), because it works so well on almost all leather upholstery in vehicles and in homes.
 It’s reasonably-priced, and the go-to product for millions of Americans.

 The conditioner doesn’t contain any toxic chemicals; it does contains glycerin, aloe, an emulsifier and vitamin E, which will lubricate and leave a glossy protective sheen to upholstery in addition to nourishing it.
 It also leaves a faint leather-like aroma.
 The two products work together quite well to clean and maintain leather in the car or home.